wayism/org/content/books/life-lessons-from-foul-mouthed-monkey/_index.md

 ## Connected to the Universe Series - Book 1

+### Spiritual education through adventure and irreverent wisdom for ages 8 to 88

 *By High Mountain Story Uncle*

 Welcome to an extraordinary adventure in spiritual education disguised as irreverent storytelling! **Life Lessons from a Foul-Mouthed Monkey** introduces Juan Pedro deMaria da Silva Junior — a monkey with the gift of human speech who unfortunately learned his vocabulary from sailors and truck drivers, creating the most unexpectedly wise spiritual teacher you'll ever encounter.